Online Liberal Arts Degree Programs

 A liberal arts degree covers many disciplines.
-For example, instead of focusing on one discipline for a major, such as science or psychology, students pay equal attention to numerous disciplines.
+For example, instead of focusing on one discipline for a major, such as science or psych, students pay equal attention to numerous disciplines.
 In this way, students learn how to make connections among many subjects.
 They develop skills to think critically and broadly.
-And they develop their analytical skills and mental flexibility.
+And they develop their skills in analytics and mental flexibility.
 For many people, a study of the liberal arts makes learning interesting and exciting.

-A liberal arts degree does not prepare students to take a specific path.
-Instead, it invites students to develop skills key to professional success.
-Those skills could be applied in a variety of settings.
-Because of that, some students might wonder: is a liberal arts degree viable?
+A liberal arts degree does not prep you to take a certain path.
+Instead, it invites you to develop skills key to professional success.
+Those skills could be applied in many settings.
+Because of that, some might wonder: is a liberal arts degree viable?
 The answer is yes.
 And, liberal arts students must create their own path.

 There are many ways to do so.
-First, some liberal arts degrees offer a focus or concentration.
-Through focused studies, students can specialize their knowledge.
-This can help them enter a specific field after graduation.
-Otherwise, students can focus their learning and prepare for a career by doing internships in a specific field.
-Or they can find entry-level work in the field they want to pursue.
-Another option is to pick a minor in a field they might want to work in.
-All of these options can help students build their resumes.
+First, some liberal arts degrees offer an area of focus.
+Through focused studies, you can specialize your knowledge.
+This can help you to enter a certain field after graduation.
+Otherwise, you can focus your learning and prep for a career by doing internships in a certain field.
+Or you can find entry level work in the field you want to pursue.
+Another option is to pick a minor in a field you might want to work in.
+All of these options can help you build your resumes.

-Otherwise, one of the benefits of a liberal arts degree is that students do not have to pick one narrow focus.
-Instead, they can learn about many things in depth.
-They can develop their thinking, speaking, writing, and interpersonal skills.
-They can develop their capacities to think about how all subjects connect and interact.
-All of these skills are valuable in the workplace.
+Otherwise, one of the benefits of a liberal arts degree is that you do not have to pick one narrow focus.
+Instead, you can learn about many things in depth.
+You can develop your thinking, speaking, writing, and interpersonal skills.
+You can develop your capacities to think about how all subjects connect and interact.
+All of these skills are important in the work place.

 Associate of Arts in Liberal Arts

-Typically an AA in liberal arts lays the groundwork for students to enroll in a baccalaureate program.
-Students are exposed to a wide breadth of subjects, such as: philosophy, mathematics, history, english and the sciences.
+Often an AA in liberal arts lays the ground work for you to enroll in a bachelor’s program.
+Students are exposed to a wide breadth of subjects, such as: Math, history, English and science

 - Public Speaking